 Landfill mining is proposed as part of the landfill expansion.
 The main driver behind mining for the proposed expansion is to improve groundwater conditions in the western portions of the existing waste footprint.
-Other potential benefits of the waste mining may be some increase of available airspace through increased compaction of screened waste and recovery of recyclables.
-Finer reclaimed material will be re-used as daily cover, if appropriate.
+Other benefits of the waste mining are the increase of available airspace through increased compaction of screened waste, recovery of recyclables and re-use of the finer material as daily cover.